mad-lab/transit/src/transit/doc/source/_build/html/_sources/transit_overview.txt

 |

++ TRANSIT is capable of analyzing TnSeq libraries constructed with **Himar1** or **Tn5** datasets.

++ TRANSIT assumes you have already done pre-processing of raw sequencing files (.fastq) and extracted read counts into a `.wig formatted file <http://genome.ucsc.edu/goldenpath/help/wiggle.html>`_.
+The .wig file should contain the counts at all sites where an insertion could take place (including sites with no reads).
+For **Himar1** datasets this is all TA sites in the genome.
+For **Tn5** datasets this would be all nucleotides in the genome.

-+ TRANSIT assumes you have already done pre-processing of raw sequencing files (.fastq) and extracted read counts (at each TA dinucleotide).
-Actually, the `current protocol <http://www.springer.com/biomed/human+genetics/book/978-1-4939-2397-7>`_ utilizes internal barcodes that can be used to reduce raw read counts to unique template counts, and this this is the intended input to TRANSIT.
-The input for TRANSIT consists of `.wig <http://genome.ucsc.edu/goldenpath/help/wiggle.html>`_ files, which simply list the coordinate of each TA sites in the genome and the number of templates observed.
++ Note that while refer to "read-counts" throughout the documentation, the `current Himar1 protocol <http://www.springer.com/biomed/human+genetics/book/978-1-4939-2397-7>`_ utilizes internal barcodes that can be used to reduce raw read counts to unique template counts, and this this is the intended input to TRANSIT from Himar1 datasets.

 |